 - They are not a re-trial of your original case.
 Appeals ask a higher court to review the case to determine if the outcome was fair.
 The higher court can affirm the previous ruling, vacate the ruling (which essentially makes it as if the original case did not happen), or reverse the ruling.

 - They are based almost solely on legal arguments made by you and your attorney.
-Your attorney will submit written arguments on your behalf to make a case for an appeal based on the legal facts of the matter.
-No new evidence is presented at an appeals case as to the original case.
+Your attorney will submit written arguments on your behalf to make a case for an appeal based on the legal issues and facts of the case.
+Typically, appeals are based solely on the record before the Court.
 Appellate courts decide if the matter was handled appropriately from a legal standpoint.